Black History Books and Resources

 Jazz for Young People Curriculum Online

-The Schomburg Center for Research in Black Culture's online exhibit has information on activism, arts, business, community, sports, writers and intellectuals.
+The Schomburg Center for Research in Black Culture's online exhibit about Harlem from 1900-1940 includes information about activism, arts, business, community, sports, writers, and intellectuals in Harlem.
+Be sure to check out the other Digital Schomburg Online Exhibitions.